The email deliverability guide to staying out of spam

 What affects your reputation

-- Bounce rates - High hard bounce rates suggest poor list quality.
-Providers notice.
+2. Bounce rates - High hard bounce rates suggest poor list quality.
+Keep bounce rates below 2-3%.

-- Spam trap hits - Spam traps are email addresses that don't belong to real people.
-Some are old addresses that were abandoned and later repurposed by mailbox providers to catch senders with outdated lists.
-Others are placed on websites specifically to identify scrapers and list buyers.
-Sending to these addresses is a red flag that's hard to recover from.
+5. Spam trap hits - Spam traps are email addresses that don't belong to real people.
+Some are old addresses that were abandoned and later repurposed by mailbox providers to catch senders with stale lists.
+Others are placed on websites to identify scrapers and list buyers.

 How to check your reputation